gigabit101/NEIlootbags/README.md

-The official repository of BaublesHud.
+The official repository of NEILootbags.

-BaublesHud is a small add-on for Baubles that allows you to see your equipped Baubles at all times.

-TODO
-Make the HUD moveable.

 Building